 Hierarchies are are two edged sword.
 The hierarchy the military clearly needs on the battlefield, reinforced in peace with ranks, saluting and much else, gets in the way of flexible, experimental thought needed to build relevant military capability in a rapidly changing technology environment.
 The Army cannot embrace Agile development styles or Complexity Science in order to experiment its way to the right answer.

 Akam is so right that the Army in Germany in the late 90s was stultified.
 Commanders were very certain about doctrine and tactics which were wholly unproven.
 Training for war with the Soviets was a parody of the probable reality.
 My own task was to lay minefields and blow up bridges.
-We buried 10s of thousands of boxes of sand in mock minefields and strung washing line and plasticine on bridges in lieu of blowing them up.
+We buried tens of thousands of boxes of sand in mock minefields and strung actual washing line and plasticine on bridges in lieu of blowing them up.
 We were judged on what we buried, but not where, so we dug Anti Tank ditches so we could bury the sand box mines we had not had time to lay.
 BATUS was better but still training was far from reality.
 I was once told ‘to deny’ the main road into the range.
 It was assumed I would do the usual ‘pretending’ with plasticine but in fact, in a colossal faux pax, actually blew nine real beautiful craters across the only road onto the range.
 Mayhem; too much reality.